ETCDEVTeam/sidekick-doc/README.md

 done
 ```

+In this case, the liaison has until the sidechain's next checkpoint block to confirm that the transaction on mainnet was successful, and then to post a "receipt" transaction of this to sidenet.

 #### Smart contracts

 One important facet of this schema that I haven't gone into (yet?) are the smart contracts.
 Here's what they'll need to do.